 Cornmeal or corn flour isn’t a good ingredient for dogs.
-This rarely talked about topic is relevant to lots of foods, including canine chow.
-Pet parents should learn more about the downsides of this popular but undesirable grain.
+This is despite the fact that it’s in many foods, including canine chow.
+Learn about the downsides of this popular but undesirable grain.

-Corn-based filler has long been utilized for mass produced dog foods and is sometimes falsely marketed as a good alternative protein source.
-Cornmeal, in particular, is basically flour derived from corn that’s been ground and dried.
+Corn-based filler has long been used in mass produced dog foods.
+It’s sometimes falsely marketed as a good alternative protein source.
+Cornmeal, in particular, is basically flour that’s been ground and dried.

-Unfortunately, people continue to feed their dogs foods containing too much cornmeal or similar fillers.
-While certainly cheap, this grain also isn’t so healthy.
-Lots of pets actually have difficulty digesting all types of corn.
+Unfortunately, many owners feed their dogs too much cornmeal or similar fillers.
+While certainly cheap, this grain isn’t so healthy.
+Lots of pets have difficulty digesting all types of corn.

 Can I Give My Dog Cornmeal?
 Answer: No, avoid when possible

 Protein from meat is much more appropriate compared to cornmeal and grains in general.
-Most experts agree that corn, in itself, isn’t suitable for dogs.
-It lacks nutritional value but also isn’t good for your best buddy’s digestive system.
-Spend a little more to make sure your beloved dog gets quality canine chow containing quality meat such as lamb, venison, beef or chicken.
-So now you know to be on the lookout for cornmeal when selecting food for Fido.
+Most experts agree that corn isn’t great for dogs.
+It lacks nutritional value, but it’s also poorly digested.
+Spend a little more and get your pet dog a top quality grain-free cornmeal-free canine chow.

-The good news is that meat-based dog food is better than what was available in years past.
-There’s a new understanding and positive trend towards having meats as the foundation for good nutrition.
-In other words, highly-processed products that contain too much cornmeal are out of favor and for good reason.
+Dog food is better than what was available in years past.
+There’s a positive trend towards having meats as the foundation for good nutrition.
+Highly-processed products that contain too much cornmeal are out of favor and for good reason.

-So when determining the best type of diet your dog, the choice between corn-based or meat-based food is easy.
-If your dog is in good health, and has no problems with their heart or thyroid, make sure they get the good protein which means very little or no cornmeal!
-Chicken, beef, lamb, turkey, venison, and even fish are all great options.
+When selecting foods for your dog, the choice between corn-based or meat-based food is easy.
+Make sure they get good protein which means little or no cornmeal.
+Chicken, beef, lamb, turkey, venison and fish are all great options.